-- The teaching of Geographical knowledge and skills is both sequential and relevant to their learning projects in other areas. - Geography is taught in a block of discrete lessons, six lessons over the course of a two week period, within which all children have dedicated time to develop both their knowledge and skills in Geography. - Each year group is taught a variety of units, each of which incorporate elements of the areas set out in the National Curriculum: human and physical geography, locational knowledge and geographical skills and fieldwork - Progression of skills are mapped out for the whole school and this enables teachers to take into account children's prior knowledge, engaging them in a level of work that is appropriate for their needs. - The curriculum is built around the principle of greater learner involvement in their work. - Staff plan from personalised half-termly overviews and use a range of resources. - Teachers use a range of resources to develop purposeful and challenging lessons which all children access to work towards the National Curriculum learning objectives.
+- The teaching of Historical knowledge and skills is both sequential and relevant to their learning projects in other areas. - History is taught in a block of discrete lessons, six lessons over the course of a two week period, within which all children have dedicated time to develop both their knowledge and skills in History. - Each year group is taught a variety of units, each of which incorporate elements of the areas set out in the National Curriculum: historical study, historical knowledge and awareness, chronology and change. - The curriculum has a focus on British History so that children at the end of their primary school years have a chronological understanding of British History from the Stone Age to present day. - World History is also taught across the school, allowing children to build upon and develop their knowledge and understanding of the concepts taught in previous year groups. - The curriculum is built around the principle of greater learner involvement in their work. - Staff plan from personalised half-termly overviews and use a range of resources designed to enhance provision and provide learning support for all chidren.

-- All lessons incorporate key skills as well as subject specific skills.
-Geography taught in reception will be taught using guidance from the Early Years Foundation Stage document. - Geographical enquiry and fieldwork skills are promoted using a range of resources and practical based learning scenarios - Staff assess children on an ongoing basis.
+- Teachers use a range of resources to develop purposeful and challenging lessons which all children access to work towards the National Curriculum learning objectives. - All lessons incorporate key skills as well as subject specific skills.
+History taught in reception will be taught using guidance from the Early Years Foundation Stage document. - Historical enquiry is promoted using a range of resources.
+The school maintains close links with the local Library service, who supply artefacts and resources to all year groups, based on the unit of learning at any given time. - Throughout units of work, teachers use 'Wow!' moments to bring the curriculum to life, to engage and enthuse children whilst fostering learning and a love of history - Staff assess children on an ongoing basis.
 Staff will use both formative and summative assessment judgements to inform their practice and differentiate their lessons appropriately to account for pupil ability and level off challenge. - Teachers set ambitious targets which stretch pupils of all abilities and allow inclusivity within all lessons. - Teachers will use a range of assessment strategies to gauge understanding, measure progress and inform planning.
 These include a pre-learn, which is completed by all children before the unit is taught and planned for, as well as assessment strategies throughout the unit which include, but are not limited to pop quizzes, games, activities, discussions and practical tasks - Children's progress is measured at the end of each unit, with assessment opportunities such as a post-learn and pop quiz used to allow children to demonstrate their understanding - Each year group consolidates previous learning whilst gaining new understanding and skills, ensuring that all aspects of the National Curriculum are covered. - The school continually maintains, updates and develops its resources to allow effectively delivery of the National Curriculum. - The subject leader and humanities team have good knowledge and seeks to further the subject through continuous professional development, research and regular meetings, including local network meetings.